flipperdevices/flipperzero-ufbt/README.md

 ## Troubleshooting

 If something goes wrong and uFBT state becomes corrupted, you can reset it by running `ufbt clean`.
 If that doesn't work, you can try removing `.ufbt` subfolder manually from your home folder.

+`ufbt-bootstrap` and SDK-related `ufbt` subcommands accept `--verbose` option that will print additional debug information.